 - Wild caught prawns have “chuckier” digestive tracts (that bit you pull out before you bite in).
 Farmed seafood is sprayed with ice water while still alive, which causes them to rapidly empty their digestive system.
 That’s the best way to tell if your seafood is wild caught or farmed!

 Redcliffe is the mecca for fresh seafood in North Brisbane.
 The time honoured Christmas Eve tradition of lining up with your esky outside Morgan’s still lives on.
 Morgan’s tends to be at the high end of the list as far as pricing goes (not the highest but definitely not the cheapest) but they do have a wide variety of very fresh seafood – including crabs.
-You can order online at the Morgans website from December 1 to avoid disappointment.
+You can order online at the Morgans website now until Friday 22 December (at noon) to avoid disappointment.

 Image courtesy of Grain and Crop Images